IsipMervie/Charism_fullstack/backend/DEPLOYMENT.md

 ## CORS Configuration
 The backend is configured to allow requests from:
 - Your frontend domain
-- Vercel domains
+- Render domains
 - Any origin specified in `CORS_ORIGINS` environment variable

 ## Troubleshooting
-- Check Vercel function logs for errors
+- Check Render logs for errors
 - Verify environment variables are set correctly
-- Ensure MongoDB is accessible from Vercel
+- Ensure MongoDB is accessible from Render
 - Check CORS configuration if frontend can't reach backend

 ## Post-Deployment